-Content may not constitute a criminal offence requiring police involvement but it may negatively impact the good offence requiring police involvement but it may negatively impact the good order and management of the school.
+Content may not constitute a criminal offence requiring police involvement but it may negatively impact the good order and management of the school.
 Principals can take action for the online behaviour as outlined below.

 4. Take steps to remove the upsetting or inappropriate content